anderson-aristotle/html-css-layout/README.md

 ## Prerequisites

 - Basic knowledge of HTML
 - Basic knowledge of CSS

 ## Objectives

 By the end of this talk, developers should be able to:

 - Explain the box model of element spacing.
 - Establish spacing inside and outside of elements using margin and padding.
--   Explain the difference between different types of distance measurement in a web page, including 'px', '%', and 'em'.
+- Explain the difference between different types of distance measurement in a webpage, including 'px', '%', and 'em'.
 - Use Flexbox to create rich layouts.
 - Employ media queries to change CSS rules based on screen size.
 - Explain the difference between 'static' and 'fixed' positioning.

 ## Preparation

 1. Fork and clone this repository.
     [FAQ](https://git.generalassemb.ly/ga-wdi-boston/meta/wiki/ForkAndClone)
 1. Create three new branches, `training`, `flex-site`, and `lookalike-site`.
 1. Install dependencies with `npm install`.

 ## CSS Layout

 So far, we've mostly talked about using CSS for styling our page - adding colors, fonts, etc. In this talk, we'll be examining how CSS can be used to control a webpage's layout.

 Back in the day, web layout was achieved with just HTML, let's look at an example of that, just for fun: